Marlene Monteiro Freitas, Ballet de l’Opéra de Lyon

 Original commission by the Batsheva Dance Company, in coproduction with Julidans; Montpellier Dance Festival 2018

-With the support of the Fondation Calouste Gulbenkian - Délégation en France and Dance Reflections by Van Cleef & Arpels
+With the support of Fondation Calouste Gulbenkian - Délégation en France and Dance Reflections by Van Cleef & Arpels

 Marlène Monteiro Freitas: Olympic warm-up